 Capitalism supports freedom of and from religion.

-Capitalism is the only system that protects the individual’s freedom to live their life according to their own philosophical beliefs (whether religiously inspired or not), so long as their actions do not violate the rights of others.
+Capitalism is the social system that protects the individual’s freedom to live their life according to their own philosophical beliefs (whether religiously inspired or not), so long as their actions do not violate the rights of others.

-In the words of James Madison,
+And in the words of James Madison,

 “While we assert for ourselves a freedom to embrace, to profess and to observe the religion which we believe to be of a divine origin, we cannot deny an equal freedom to those whose minds have not yet yielded to the evidence which has convinced us.”